 First, download the app Cut Story.
 This allows you to record longer videos, then break them up into 15-second segments for Instagram.
 (You can’t just post a longer video; if you want to do that, consider hosting an IG Live or recording an IG TV episode.)

-Next, create a theme for the stories you’ll launch every day of the week.
+Next, it’s helpful if you create a theme for the stories you’ll launch every day of the week.
 It’s good to repeat this as a weekly cycle, so every Monday will be a teaching Monday, for example.
 Build content (and value!) around this theme so that followers come to expect it.

 Lastly, be consistent.
 If you decide you want to publish stories daily, then commit to a schedule and make sure you have the resources in place to do it.
 The only IG success stories come from users who are adding value every day.